carlos-algms/docker-apache-multi-php-versions/README.md

 # docker-apache-multi-php-versions
 A docker image running Apache with multiple PHP versions

-This is not a production ready image, it was created to replicate the usual PHP Hosting environment
+This is not a production ready image, it was created to replicate the usual PHP Shared Hosting environment

 #### What is Included?
 * Apache2
-* PHP 8 and PHP 7.1
+* PHP 8, 7.4, and 7.1
 * XDebug

 ## How to use